EstherRichler/kaBLOOM/README.md

 1. eda_antelope.ipynb, eda_elsinore.ipynb, eda_grassmtn.ipynb <br /> Exploratory data analysis - these files visualize the recreated true color satellite images for all of the dates with satellite data available in March and April of 2019.
 These files can be run after step 1 above.

-2. model_exploration.ipynb <br /> In this notebook I explore and compare the results from 5 different binary classifiers (logistic regression, random forest, naive bayes, stochastic gradient descent, and gradient boosting).
+2. model_exploration.ipynb <br /> In this notebook I explore and compare the results from 4 different binary classifiers (logistic regression, random forest, naive bayes, and support vector machine).
 In the end I chose to go with the random forest because it performed the best out of the box and generalized the best to unseen data.
 I ran this analysis between steps 2 and 3 of the analysis pipeline.